Welcome to the Friar Family, Class of 2024!

 - Be sure complete the College Credit Report Form to alert the college of your AP coursework and participation in any Dual Enrollment program at an accredited institution.

-Students who successfully complete dual enrollment courses at accredited institutions should submit an official college transcript to the Office of Admission by August 1.
+- Students who successfully complete dual enrollment courses at accredited institutions should submit an official college transcript to the Office of Admission by August 1.
 Credit for dual enrollment courses is ordinarily not awarded for courses required for high school graduation, nor for courses taken in a high school setting by a college-approved high school faculty member.
 To be eligible for dual-enrolled credit, courses must be taken on the college campus and/or taught by a college or university faculty member of record.
 The Office of the Dean of Undergraduate and Graduate Studies reserves the right to determine whether courses that are taken from a college or university by incoming students while in high school may be accepted as transfer credits.
 Final approval of dual enrollment course credits will be made by the Office of the Dean of Undergraduate and Graduate Studies.
-Students who wish to obtain academic credit for dual enrollment courses should plan to meet with the dean of undergraduate and graduate studies during their first semester at Providence College.

 How do I access my Providence College email?